Keith kicked off 2025 with a lecture on the work of his studio at the School of Architecture and Planning, Anglia Ruskin University.

 Having been an external examiner in recent years to the School in Chelmsford, Essex, Keith was delighted to have been asked to return to speak on his work and share his thoughts and theories with the students and academic staff.

-He spoke on some of the firm’s key projects including Athlone Civic Centre, the Unicorn Theatre, the National Opera House, Wexford, Ireland, the Marlowe Theatre, Canterbury, Lloydminster Cultural and Science Centre, Canada, the upgrades that he is planning to the Spence Quarter at the University of Sussex, and the recently completed DeValera Library and Súil Art Gallery in Ennis, Ireland.
+He spoke on some of the firms’ key projects including Athlone Civic Centre, Ireland, the Unicorn Theatre, the National Opera house Wexford, Ireland, the Marlowe Theatre, Canterbury, Lloydminster Cultural and Science Centre, Canada, the upgrades that he is planning to the Spence Quarter at the University of Sussex, and the recently completed DeValera Library and Súil Art Gallery in Ennis, Ireland.

-He expounded upon key motivations saying that “our architecture centres on the interplay of space, light, form and material coupled with careful consideration for scale, history and context.
-I am very concerned with the way in which people experience architecture and process through my buildings.
-I try to make buildings that achieve an aesthetic balance between the contemporary, the visionary and that which exists and I am very concerned with the way in which people experience architecture and process through my buildings”
+“Our architecture centres on the interplay of space, light, form and material coupled with careful consideration for scale, history and context.
+I have tried to make buildings that achieve an aesthetic balance between the contemporary, the visionary and that which exists and I am very concerned with the way in which people experience architecture and process through my buildings.”